Juncker–Poos Government: Cultural policy

 In 1995, Luxembourg was the European City of Culture.
 This positioned Luxembourg on the international cultural scene and gave a new impulse to national cultural policy.
-The government launched a vast programme of construction of museums and cultural institutions, especially the Musée d’art moderne Grand-Duc Jean and the Museum of the Fortress in the ruins of Fort Thüngen, a philharmonic hall on the Place de l’Europe, a Centre Culturel de Rencontre in the buildings of the old Neumünster Abbey.
+The government launched a vast programme of construction of museums and cultural institutions, especially the Musée d’art moderne Grand-Duc Jean and the Museum of the Fortress in the ruins of Fort Thüngen, a philharmonic hall on the Place de l’Europe, a Centre Culturel de Rencontre in the buildings of the old Neimënster Abbey.
 Apart from these projects, the Casino – Forum d’art contemporain pursued its policy of raising awareness of art, started during the cultural year 1995.
 The "Centre national de littérature" was inaugurated on 13 October 1995.
 In 1996, the National Museum of Natural History, newly renovated, opened its doors.
 At the end of the legislative period, the renovation of the National Museum of History and Art was started.